 Method of cooking

 Most typical toaster ovens only have a small selection of cooking methods available.
-Usually they can bake, roast and grill (and occasionally act as a rotisserie).
+Usually they can bake, broil, roast and grill (and occasionally act as a rotisserie).
 Whereas an air fryer can do these types of cooking, as well adding air frying and even dehydrating to the mix.
-This makes the air fryer a much more flexible kitchen appliance over the typical toaster oven.
+This makes the air fryer a much more flexible kitchen accessory than the typical toaster oven.

 Potential Mechanical Problems & Safety

 An air fryer is a fairly new kitchen appliance which uses a more complex and powerful heat source to cook the food inside, whereas a toaster oven is a much simpler device that has been around for decade.
 In general, this means that the air fryer is far more likely to have mechanical problems than a toaster oven.
 Don’t get me wrong, if you invest in a good quality air fryer it is not likely to break down.
 It is just more likely to happen when compared with an air fryer.

 The intense heat used inside an air fryer makes it more likely to have safety issues as well.
 Air fryers are safe appliances when used correctly, but are more likely to have safety issues when put alongside the toaster oven.